cap-js/docs/java/change-tracking.md

 :::

 :::danger Sensitive Data
-Do not use sensitive data as the identifiers.
+Do not use an element that holds sensitive data as identifier.
 :::

 ### Identifiers for Associated Entities